skydoves/manifest-android-interview/README.md

 <img src="https://github.com/user-attachments/assets/3ecd2a7b-9713-40cd-8817-fa568271cefa" width="13%" align="right"/>
 </a>

+## ⏳ Timeline & Milestone

+- Reached 100 copies sold on April 16 🎉
+- Published the first edition on April 15

 ## 🕊️ Dove Letter

 If you're eager to dive deeper into Kotlin and Android, explore [Dove Letter](https://github.com/doveletter), a private subscription repository where you can learn, discuss, and share knowledge.
 To get more details about this unique opportunity, check out the [Learn Kotlin and Android With Dove Letter](https://medium.com/@skydoves/learn-kotlin-and-android-with-dove-letter-26265da11903) article.